play-co/shooter/particle/readme.md

 __tick(dt)__

 This function should be called each frame and updates all particles in the system.
-The `tick` function calles the step callback of all particles in the system.
+The `tick` function calls the step callback of all particles in the system.

 Parameters
- + `dt {number}` ---The number of milli seconds elepsed since the last frame.
+ + `dt {number}` ---The number of milliseconds elapsed since the last frame.

 __clear()__